Upon completion, a graduate with a B.S. Degree in Health Information Technology should be able to:

 - Create and manage systems and policies regarding the use of clinical data required in reimbursement systems and prospective payment systems (PPS) in healthcare delivery.

-- Use data, and develop systems that facilitate healthcare decision-making: coordinate data collection, collect data, support in interpreting data, report information.
+- Use data, and develop systems that facilitate healthcare decision-making: coordinate data collection, collect data, support in interpreting data and report information.

 - Respond to the information needs of internal and external customers throughout the continuum of healthcare services by analyzing, assessing and evaluating needs and then developing appropriate IT solutions to address them.